ufjschool/ob-s14/drafts/final/Curl.md

 The biggest shock yet came when she made it to Mississippi.
 Two women decided to run the rest of the journey with her.
 Papadopoulos said having other people on the trip definitely made things more enjoyable.

 With only about a month left in her journey, disaster struck.
 All of the strain she had put on herself from running led to a stress fracture in her foot.
-Papadopoulos made it to Phoenix and took a few days off from running, feeling very disheartened at the time.
+Papadopoulos made it to Phoenix, Ariz., and took a few disheartening days off from running.

 “The day I went to the doctor and he told me I had a stress fracture, I was at an all-time low,” she said, “but then everyone who was following my journey was sending me their support and prayers, and I just looked to God, and I knew that I could finish.”